MicrosoftDocs/windows-iotcore-docs/windows-iotcore/index.md

 ---

 <h2>Questions?</h2>
-<p>If you have questions or feedback not related to our documentation, we encourage you to file an issue in the appropriate
+<p>If you have questions or feedback not related to our documentation, please file an issue in the appropriate
-    repository on our GitHub <a href="https://github.com/ms-iot">here</a>.</p>
+    repository <a href="https://github.com/ms-iot">on our GitHub</a>.</p>